i.1 – Defining Seaports

 1. What is a Seaport?

-A seaport is a logistic and industrial node in global supply chains with a strong maritime character and a functional and spatial clustering of activities directly or indirectly linked to transportation, transformation, and information processes within global supply chains.
+A seaport is a logistic and industrial node in global supply chains with a strong maritime character and a functional and spatial clustering of activities linked to transportation, transformation, and information processes.
+It acts as a interface between maritime and inland systems of circulation.

 2. Typologies of Seaports